XYIAN/market-mage/README.md

 - **Professional analytics** with charts and historical data
 - **User authentication** with persistent watchlists and preferences
 - **Personalized dashboards** that save your customizations
+- **Centralized API caching** for optimal performance across all users

 ## 🚀 Getting Started